Why Choose Cash Based Physical Therapy?

-Insurance can be expensive and frustrating for both consumers and providers.
+Insurance can be expensive and frustrating for both consumers & providers.
 When we pay a lot for insurance, we want to get something back in return.
-One of the first questions patients often ask is “Will my insurance cover this?” and “Who can I trust to provide me with the best care for my money?
+One of the first questions patients often ask is “Do you take insurance?”

 So what are the benefits to choosing cash-pay services?

 If you live in a mid-large size city, chances are you may have to wait to be seen in your typical in-network clinic.
-This could be due to both the availability of in-network clinics, and/or the amount of time it takes for your insurance provider to approve authorization to eval & treat.
+This could be due to both the availability of in-network clinics, having to see a physician first, and/or the amount of time it takes for your insurance provider to approve authorization to eval & treat.
 This can take up to 3-4 weeks in some cases.
 If pain has you sleepless or unable to do the things you love to do or even just daily activities, waiting around can be a daunting process.
 Once you access care through your insurance, there will be restrictions on visits and potential delay in care.
-This makes the rehab process even longer, and we all know time is money, and time is our only non renewable resource.
+This makes the rehab process even longer and more frustrating for both the patient and the clinician.

-Not to mention, with payers out of the picture, PTs can truly focus on providing exceptional patient care rather than being distracted by the ongoing demands of insurance companies just so their patients can have a fair shot at recovering.
+Not to mention, with payers out of the picture, PTs can truly focus on providing exceptional patient care rather than being distracted by the ongoing demands of insurance companies (like being on hold for 45 minutes before you can talk to a real human), just so their patients can have a fair shot at recovering.

-4. Shop local.
 Going to a private cash-based clinic offers you the opportunity to support the local economy.
 As a local cash-based clinic, we are not outsourcing jobs.
 We are not a part of a big franchise.
-We are here to help the community in any way possible and are likely to support other small businesses as well! (email us at email@example.com for community involvement inquiries!)
+We are here to help the community in any way possible and are likely to support other small businesses as well! (email firstname.lastname@example.org for community involvement inquiries!)

-So my advice to consumers and clinicians alike are to assess your benefits of care under different clinics.
-We comparison shop most things in life, why not shop your wellness care too!
-You might just surprise yourself in what you learn.
+Our parting advice to consumers is to always assess your benefits of care under different clinics.
+We comparison shop most things in life, why not shop your PT & performance care too!
+You might just surprise yourself with what you learn.